Michigan Expungement Law

 Many rules govern who is entitled to an expungement and under what circumstances.
 If you have questions about whether you may be able to get a conviction set aside in your particular case then you must consult with a knowledgeable Michigan expungement lawyer about your situation.

-Until recently, Michigan expungement law (MCL 780.621) provided that at an expungement could only be granted to those individuals with only one criminal conviction.
+Until recently, Michigan expungement law (MCL 780.621) provided that at an expungement could only be granted to those individuals with only one criminal conviction or two "minor offenses."
 Remember, a single criminal complaint may have more than one charge on it.
-If you have been convicted of both drug possession and possession with intent to deliver you have two convictions and may not be eligible for an expungement.
+If you have been convicted of both drug possession and possession with intent to deliver you have two convictions.
 A conviction includes not only those circumstances where a judge or jury finds you guilty after trial, but also guilty pleas and pleas of no contest (“nolo contendere”).

 Michigan Expungement Lawyers

-Further, before you can file a petition to set aside your verdict, you must wait five years from the time of sentencing, or five years after serving any prison term for that conviction, whichever occurs later.
+Further, before you can file a petition to set aside your verdict, you must wait five years from the time of sentencing, or five years after serving any prison term for that conviction, completion of probation or discharge from parole (whichever occurs later).

 Not All Michigan Criminal Convictions Can be Expunged